369geofreeman/machine-learning-algorithms-and-data-structures/Machine-Learning-Algorithms/naive-bayes/README.md

 |   Rainy  |     Mild    |  No  |

-The first two columns are feat1ures (weather, temprature) and the other (play) is the label.
+The first two columns are features (weather, temprature) and the other (play) is the label.

-To use this we need to encode the features
+To use this we need to encode the features.
 This basically means that we need to convert these string lables into numbers.
 Foe example 'Overcast', 'Rainy', 'Sunny' will be [0,1,2].
 This is known as **Label Encoding**